Canadian Association for the Study of the Liver: Fellowship Guidelines

 - Letter of Departmental Support – Letter should be provided from the Department or Program Chair of the proposed training institution, describing the commitment of institutional resources, support and environment to the applicant and supervisor (1 page).

-- Letters of Reference – Letter from three (3) physicians well acquainted with your abilities.
+- Letters of Reference – Letter from two (2) physicians well acquainted with the abilities of applicant.

 The fellow’s host institutional accounting office must submit a statement of expenditures related to the fellowship within 60 days of the end of the fellowship.